Horace Joules: Career

 Joules' clinical specialty was lung disease.
 Tuberculosis (TB) was a major problem in the post-war period and Joules lobbied extensively to improve clinical services and was instrumental in opening two new hospital wards for tuberculosis at the Central Middlesex Hospital.
 This was at a time when many general hospitals refused admission to TB patients due to the perceived risk to staff.
 Joules instituted meticulous procedures of care that minimized the risk of infection, such that levels of TB were no higher in staff at the Central Middlesex than in other hospitals that refused to admit TB patients, and lower than the London teaching hospitals.
 He was also particularly concerned with dust disease (pneumoconiosis) in miners, especially those who developed chronic bronchitis but had no radiographic evidence of pneumoconiosis.
 In the absence of X-ray evidence of disease, miners received no compensation, an injustice which he fought hard to correct; however, it still remains a problem today.

 Joules was also interested in the adverse effects of air pollution on health and, as vice-president of the SMA, established a special committee on 'Clean Air and Diseases of the Lung' in 1954, which included medical experts on industrial diseases, and representatives of the trade unions.
-This was highly topical since the Great Smog of December 1952 had only recently happened and was estimated to have caused at least four thousand avoidable deaths in London.
-In 1953 in a letter on Chronic Bronchitis to the British Medical Journal he wrote:‘The air we breathe is as important as the water we drink.
+This was highly topical since the Great Smog of December 1952 in London.
+This was estimated to have caused at least four thousand avoidable deaths.
+In 1953 in a letter on chronic bronchitis to the British Medical Journal he wrote:‘The air we breathe is as important as the water we drink.
 It must be uninfected and unpolluted.’
 He urged the government to take action to control air pollution.
 Sir Hugh Beaver, chairman of Guinness Brewers and a member of the management committee of the Central Middlesex Hospital, was appointed to lead a parliamentary inquiry into the problem.
 Pressure from Joules helped provide evidence for the Beaver Committee.
 The Clean Air Bill that resulted became law in 1956 and smog gradually diminished in London and other British cities.